GirlsWhoCode-Fatima/GWC_Mortgage_Calculator_Android_Team-2/Import_repository.md

    - Click on the `Settings` tab located in the repository menu.

 3. **Manage Access:**
-   - In the left sidebar, click on `Manage access`.
+   - In the left sidebar, click on `Access`.

 4. **Invite Collaborators:**
    - Click on the `Invite a collaborator` button.